Why certain Tannaka groups attached to abelian varieties are almost connected: Finite component groups

-This being said it remains to show that $h(K)$ is either zero or equal to the constant $d$ in the Laurent ring $\Q[x,x^{-1}]$ itself.
-Here we use that $K$ is semisimple perverse sheaf without constant, hence negligible constituents.
-Therefore
+To finish the proof for our claim it remains to show that this implies that $h(K)$ is either zero or equal to $d$ in $\Q[x,x^{-1}]$.
+Since $K$ is semisimple perverse sheaf without translation invariant constituents, the perverse cohomological dimension bounds [BBD, 4.2.4] give

-since otherwise there exist constituents in $K$ stabilized by $X$ by [BBD],4.2.4 or [KW], theorem III.11.3.
-So suppose, as in our situation above, there exists a constant $a\in \Q$ and a Laurent polynomial $f$ in $x$, in our case either $a=0$ or $a=d$ in $\Q$, such that